0install/docs/docs/tools/0bootstrap.md

         This causes the bootstrapper to run `0install integrate https://apps.0install.net/gui/vlc.xml --add-standard`, adding the app to the start menu and registering its supported file types.

+    Desktop integration requires a permanently deployed instance of Zero Install.
+If the target machine does not have one yet, the bootstrapper's `0install integrate` call causes Zero Install to deploy itself in [library mode](../details/library-mode.md).

     You can bundle the output of [`0install export`](../details/export.md) into a bootstrapper to create a self-contained "offline installer" using `--content=`.

     !!! example